 Did you know, there has been student government working for you at SAIT since 1922?
-Saitsa is turning 100 years old this year, so throughout 2022 we’re planning a monumental celebration!
+In 2022 Saitsa turned 100 years old, so all throughout the year we enjoyed a monumental celebration!

-Beginning in January, we are kicking off and rolling-out all things Saitsa throughout the decades.
-With fun events, giveaways, and activities throughout the year, we will wrap it all up in September 2022 with a Centennial Celebration month filled with amazing musical performances and events for students and community members.
+Beginning in January, we kicked off and rolled-out all things Saitsa throughout the decades.
+With fun events, giveaways, and activities throughout the year, we wrapped it all up in September 2022 with a Centennial Celebration month filled with amazing musical performances and events for students and community members.

 The History of Saitsa

 PITA – The Provincial Institute of Technology and Art is founded and is operated in the temporary location of the Colonel James Walker School.
 (PITA would be renamed SAIT in 1960.)

 First Student Government formed in order “to control activities outside of the shop and classroom.”
 It costs to join, and this initiative “promotes literary, athletic and social activities.”